-Educators learn to conduct the GLOBE scientific measurement protocols and to implement learning activities in their classrooms.
-Students use the protocols to collect consistent, scientifically valid measurements and then upload these data to the GLOBE database.
-GLOBE has a mobile app to simplify the process of field data collection and entry.
+Teachers learn to conduct the GLOBE scientific measurement protocols and to implement learning activities in their classrooms.
+Students use the scientific protocols to collect consistent, scientifically valid measurements and then upload these data to the GLOBE database.
+There's even a mobile app to simplify the process of field data collection and entry.